The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 10.
 Minutes will be taken of all Joint Council meetings by the Recording Secretary and shall be available to the Joint Council and the membership upon request.

 Section 11.
-The chair of the elections committee shall convene a meeting of all elections committee members not less than ten (10) days before any union election.
+Following the setting of the time, place, and manner of an election by the Joint Council or Executive Board, the chair of the elections committee shall convene a meeting of all elections committee members not less than ten (10) days before any union election.
 At this meeting the elections committee will determine election procedures for the upcoming vote, to be decided by a majority vote.
 Any subsequent change to these procedures must be approved by a two thirds (⅔) vote of the elections committee.
-All times, dates, and locations must be set by the elections committee.
 The elections committee, in conjunction with campus leadership, is responsible to make sure all polling locations are staffed.

 Section 12.
 In no case shall any member of the Joint Council cast more than one vote.

 Section 1.
-The Campus Unit Joint Council Representatives will function as Campus Unit Bargaining Teams.
-If there is a Local Union Bargaining Team, Campus Unit Chairs and the Campus Unit Recording Secretaries will represent each Campus Unit on the Team.
+The Campus Unit Chairs and the Campus Unit Recording Secretaries will constitute the Local’s Bargaining Team.

 Section 2.
 The Bargaining Team members must present initial bargaining demands and the final contract to the membership for ratification.